-In most countries, you must report the crime before you leave the country if you want it to be investigated.
-You might need to report the crime to make a claim on your travel insurance.
+If you're affected by a crime while you're abroad and want it to be investigated, in most countries you must report the crime before you leave the country.
+You might also need to report the crime to make a claim on your travel insurance.

 If you're still abroad

 Find your nearest British embassy, commission or consulate to get help if you're a British citizen and you're a victim of crime abroad.